Ferryville Ordinance Chapter 8

 his/her custody to run at large.
 An animal or dog shall be considered at large when it is off the

-restrained by a leash or is not within a vehicle operated by the owner or person having custody or is
+by a leash or is not within a vehicle operated by the owner or person having custody or is not under the

 (g) Open cisterns, wells, basements or other dangerous excavations prohibited.
 No person shall have